 You are not alone.
 Irregular incomes are quite common.

 In fact, over one-third of American households struggle with a volatile income across all income levels and all demographic groups.

 Most people who work on commission or are in business for themselves have a fluctuating income.
 Maybe you are paid an hourly wage instead of a salary and don’t have set hours each week?

-It wasn’t until we made the (best) decision and took this course that finally helped us create a budget that truly worked for us – giving us back control of our money and our lives!
+It wasn’t until we made the life-changing decision to improve our finances and learn to live on a budget that truly worked for us – giving us back control of our money and our lives.

 In order to create a budget with an irregular income, you need to determine your baseline.
 This is the base income you will use to build your budget around.

 With the averaged income method, you will take the average of the last six months of income and use that number as your base income for the month.

 If the last six months have been a little higher than normal and you have reason to believe the next few months may not be as good, extend the length of time you’re averaging to nine or even twelve months and use that number as your baseline.

 Once you have your base income, then you know what you’re working with.
 Grab your free monthly budgeting worksheets below and fill in your expenses…

 If the thought of using an “average salary” isn’t exactly making you feel all safe and secure, then perhaps using your lowest possible monthly income is a better option for you.